Sagar8169/improved-journey-mediaPose/design.md

 - Token replay: refresh token rotated and old token revoked; use token jti hashing
 - Stolen refresh cookie: on detection, revoke all refresh tokens for user and require re-login
 - Partial session uploads: if finish fails, allow retry idempotently (upsert on sessionId)
-- Large rawReport: enforce payload size limit; compress if needed (serverless limits)
+- Large finish payload: enforce payload size limit; consider compression if the aggregated report grows in future
   - If compression is used client-side, indicate `Content-Encoding: gzip` and handle decompression server-side before validation.

 Logging: